 You may remember your home cabinets filled up with CD’s, not so long ago.
 Then the computer industry, most notably Apple, invaded and digitized the music retail supply chain with small portable devices linked to online music stores.
 The resulting easy production and convenient commercial distribution throughout the world created an accessible stage for thousands of new music “stars” and gave users more choice and a new fast and affordable way of finding and receiving just the music they wanted whenever and wherever they wanted it.
 Since that time, CDs have started to get rare and the music landscape changed significantly through ‘going digital’.
 Digital production and inventory revolutionized a massive industry within just a few months.

-In the global lighting industry, there is another digital revolution underway as part of the rapid shift to LED technologies.
+Another Digital Revolution In the global lighting industry, there is another digital revolution underway as part of the rapid shift to LED technologies.
 This time the impact is mainly on the luminaire makers and their suppliers rather than on the end customers, but the changes will be equally profound.
 The new mode of digital production, digital inventory, and just-in-time supply chain will be for the optical components of their products – the most critical determinant of style, and the industry’s chronic, debilitating “bottle neck” of design, sourcing, and manufacturing.
 Instead of the delay and expense of making numerous prototypes and then, finally, expensive molds for optics, the new “mold” will be digital – the CAD design file itself.
 Optics will be produced by a digital automated process directly from the CAD file, on demand, and delivered on a just-in-time basis.

 One-step CAD-to-Optic Printoptical Process